Jacastro619/my-portfolio/README.md

 ## Usage

-- Back To Top Button (bottom right of screen): At any moment you wish to go back to the top of the page, you may click the 'Back To Top' button and you will be take back to the top of the page.
+- Back To Top Button (bottom right of screen): At any moment you wish to go back to the top of the page, you may click the 'Back To Top' button and you will be taken back to the top of the page.
 No matter how far you scrolled down, the button will always be there for use.

 ![back to top button screenshot](./assets/images/btt-screenshot.JPG)